Set a default host for a Splunk platform instance

 host value at index time for every event it indexes, host value searches let you easily find data that originates from a specific device.

-You aren't able to change the default host name on Splunk Cloud.
+You aren't able to change the default host name on Splunk Cloud Platform.
 Instead, you can assign host names based on inputs, sources, and source types.
 Finding data from a specific device is available only on Splunk Enterprise.

 Default host assignment